 The Grande Côte mineral sands operation (GCO) is the largest single dredge mineral sands operation in the world and is managed by an experienced team.

-Over an expected mine life of at least 25 years, GCO will primarily produce high-quality zircon and ilmenite as well as small amounts of rutile and leucoxene.
+Over an expected mine life currently projected to 2050, GCO will primarily produce high-quality zircon and ilmenite as well as small amounts of rutile and leucoxene.

 GCO has a number of key attributes which drive performance: